 Exercises Disclaimer: The exercises provided by TRUE Fitness are for educational purposes only, and is not to be interpreted as a recommendation for a specific treatment plan, product, or course of action.
 Exercise is not without its risks, and this or any other exercise program may result in injury.
 To reduce the risk of injury, before beginning this or any exercise program, please consult a healthcare provider for appropriate exercise prescription and safety precautions.
 The exercise instruction and advice presented are in no way intended as a substitute for medical consultation.
 TRUE disclaims any liability from and in connection with this program.

-The QuickFit and Treadmill Total Body Workout is designed using elements of the High Intensity Circuit Training (HICT) principle.
+The QuickFit and Treadmill Total Body Workout are designed using elements of the High-Intensity Circuit Training (HICT) principle.
 HICT involves combining both cardio and resistance training in the same workout, alternating upper and lower body moves as well as high-intensity and lower-intensity exercises for a total body workout.
 The idea is a challenging, total body routine that helps improve strength, endurance, and weight loss in less time.
 By equipping your home with TRUE’s QuickFit and Treadmill, there are up to 15 different combinations to keep your workouts fresh and prevent boredom.

-Before beginning this workout, be sure to complete a proper warm-up consisting of light cardio, some basic stretching or foam rolling.
+Before beginning this workout, be sure to complete a proper warm-up consisting of light cardio, some basic stretching, or foam rolling.
 Since this workout requires a strength machine, you may want to perform a few reps in your warm-up so you can be sure you have a proper weight selection in mind when you use the QuickFit during the actual workout set.

 To adjust this workout for your skill level there are a few things to consider: